geoserver/geoserver/doc/en/user/source/community/gsr/index.rst

 GSR Extension
 =================
-This plugin provides an ArcGIS REST compatibility API.
+This plugin provides a GeoService REST compatibility API.
-Please reference http://www.esri.com/industries/landing-pages/geoservices/geoservices and http://resources.arcgis.com/en/help/arcgis-rest-api/ for authoritative information on the GeoServices API.
+Please reference http://geoservices.github.io/ for authoritative information on the GeoServices API.
 This document describes only the GeoServer extension.

 .. toctree::
    :maxdepth: 1